Nourish - Candida Overgrowth: The Importance of Fermented and Cultured Foods on the Anti Candida Diet (Part Three)

 Sauerkraut is an example of wild fermentation since it utilizes the naturally occurring bacteria on the cabbage, Lactobacillus, to break down and ferment in an anaerobic environment aka without oxygen.

-Anaerobic conditions are very important, since if simply left out exposed to oxygen, the cabbage would become moldy.
+Anaerobic conditions are very important because if simply left out exposed to oxygen, the cabbage would become mouldy.
 The anaerobic environment plus the salt used in the fermentation process keeps the bad bacteria away and allows the beneficial bacteria (Lactobacillus) to turn into lactic acid.
-This results in the sour tasting fermented cabbage that we call sauerkraut.
+This results in the sour-tasting fermented cabbage that we call sauerkraut.

 What is Lacto-Fermentation?

-Lacto-fermentation, aka Lactic acid fermentation is variant of wild fermentation and often used interchangeably.
-Bare with me here.
+Lacto-fermentation, aka Lactic acid fermentation, is a variant of wild fermentation and often used interchangeably.
+Bare with me here!

 The term lacto-fermentation refers to the specific bacteria, Lactobacillus.
 Since Lactobacillus is present on anything grown in the earth, this also makes our previously mentioned sauerkraut another example of lacto-fermentation, as well as being a wild fermentation.
-The naturally occurring Lactobacillus bacteria found on the cabbage feeds on natural sugars in the cabbage and produces lactic acid as a by product.
+The naturally occurring Lactobacillus bacteria found on the cabbage feeds on the natural sugars in the cabbage and produces lactic acid as a by-product.

-With the addition of a little salt and an anerobic environment, these foods will naturally ferment and become laden with beneficial bacteria.
+With the addition of a little salt and an anaerobic environment, these foods will naturally ferment and become laden with beneficial bacteria.
 Plus they’re incredibly tasty!

 How to Add Fermented and Cultured Foods into the Diet